romland/wurm-copypaste/README.md

 ### Additional features
 - anything copied can be rotated before pasted.
-- it uses its own for serialization (saving) and deserialization (loading) of copied areas so that one can paste things between servers or worlds.
+- it uses its own serialization (saving) and deserialization (loading) of copied areas so that one can paste things between servers or worlds.
 - voluntary allowing/disallowing pasting of items (say, you are only allowed to paste a maxiumum of 3 HOTA statues)

 ## Examples